So you want an Allied Health Professional?

 Health Recruitment PLUS (HR+) can help walk you through the decision process.
 We begin with a series of questions to help you determine if you have the infrastructure, patient demand and business model to engage an allied health professional in your practice.
 The questions are not exhaustive, but they give a starting point in working out if increasing your practice capacity through allied health services is a viable strategy for you.

-HR+ administers the Rural Health Professional Program which is an initiative of the Australian Government to increase the nursing and allied health workforce in rural and remote Australia in the non-acute sector.
-The program aims to attract, recruit and retain candidates from approved Australian and overseas locations, providing them with generous financial and administrative retention supports to assist them to remain practising in rural communities for up to two years.
-Our team at HR+ have already placed dietitians, physiotherapists, nurses, psychologists, chiropractors and more into practices around Tasmania.
+HR+ administers the Rural Health Professional Program, an initiative of the Australian Government designed to improve the distribution and retention of nursing and allied health workforce in rural and remote Australia in the non-acute sector.
+The program aims to attract, recruit and retain candidates from approved Australian and overseas locations, providing them with financial and administrative retention supports to assist them to remain practising in rural communities for up to two years.

 Do you have the room for another service?
 The rule of thumb is to make sure that all consulting rooms are used 85% of the time, as you do not want to give up space for a lesser utilised service.